marlls1989/arv/README.md

 # ARV Go High-level Functional Model #

-The Asynchronous RISC-V (ARV) is a 7-stage superscalar asynchronous processor model described in the Go language.
+The Asynchronous RISC-V (ARV) is a 7-stage superscalar asynchronous processor model.
 It employs principles based on Communicating Sequential Processes (CSP), a paradigm suitable for modelling asynchronous circuits, while abstracting handshake protocols and data encoding details.
 In this way, the model is suitable as a specification for either quasi-delay insensitive (QDI) or bundled-data (BD) implementations.

-This repository contains the ARV high-level model written in [The Go Programming Language](https://golang.org/), which features channels and goroutine CSP-based constructs.
+This repository contains the ARV high-level executable model written in [The Go Programming Language](https://golang.org/), which features channels and CSP-based goroutine constructs.
-This model is used to develop the processor organisation, abstracting asynchronous specific design complexities.
+The model describes the overall processor organisation, abstracting implementation details.

 ## Installation Instructions

-You will need the following packages installed before you start:
+Intallation requires the following packages:
 + Go (minimal version 1.7)
 + Git (to fetch dependencies and the latest version)
 + GNU Toolchain for RISC-V (for building example code)

-The instructions assume you are running a modern Unix-like environment, e.g. Linux or MacOS.
+Instructions assume the model runs under some current Unix-like environment, e.g. Linux or MacOS.

 Retrieve the latest version from the repository:

 	go get bitbucket.org/marcos_sartori/qdi-riscv

-If you are installing from a tarball release, untar the contents in `src/bitbucket.org/marcos_sartori/qdi-riscv` in your `$GOPATH` directory:
+If installing from a tarball release, untar the contents in `src/bitbucket.org/marcos_sartori/qdi-riscv` in your `$GOPATH` directory.
+An example set of commands to perform this is:

 	mkdir -p ${GOPATH}/src/bitbucket.org/marcos_sartori
 	tar -xvf qdi-riscv-1.0.tar.bz2 -C ${GOPATH}/src/bitbucket.org/marcos_sartori
 	go get bitbucket.org/marcos_sartori/qdi-riscv

-In order to compile the code in `samplecode` and `riscv-tests` directories you first need to get [The GNU Toolchain for RISC-V](https://github.com/riscv/riscv-gnu-toolchain) dependencies before installing it:
+In order to compile the code in `samplecode` and `riscv-tests` directories it is first necessary to get and install [The GNU Toolchain for RISC-V](https://github.com/riscv/riscv-gnu-toolchain), as described in:

 	git clone --recursive https://github.com/riscv/riscv-gnu-toolchain
 	cd riscv-gnu-toolchain